Antlers and Anglers Taxidermy in Billings, MT - The Most Dishonest Taxidermist Ever?

 Let me elaborate on the reasons why you as a hunter or angler, who values his time and his money, should never use or even consider using Antlers and Anglers Taxidermy shop in Billing’s Montana.
 I will try and keep this concise, but bear with me.

 I dropped off my largest whitetail buck to date in November of 2019 to Antlers and Anglers Taxidermy.
 I arrowed this buck during South Dakota’s archery season, and I had a taxidermist in South Dakota completely cape the deer and take measurements for the taxidermy form.
-This deer’s racked measured 141” and its neck measured 22”.
+This deer’s rack measured 141” and its neck measured 22”.

 The taxidermist that took these measurements in South Dakota has been in business for over 20 years and has completed literally thousands of taxidermy pieces.
 I witnessed the South Dakota taxidermist take the measurements with a tailor’s tape measure, and I know they were accurate.